daffainfo/ctf-writeup/BDSec CTF 2023/README.md

 # BDSEC CTF 2023
 CTF writeup for The BDSEC CTF 2023.
-I took part in this CTF competition with the HCS team, and got 10th place out of xxx teams
+I took part in this CTF competition with the HCS team, and got 1th place out of 719 teams

 | Category | Challenge |
 | --- | --- |